-Chair, Maryland Cybersecurity Council, 2015-.
-Member, Task Force on the Maryland Achieving a Better Life Experience (ABLE) Program, 2015-16; Commission Regarding the Implementation and Use of Body Cameras by Law Enforcement Officers, 2015-16; Board of State Canvassers, 2015-; Commission on Correctional Standards, 2015-; Correctional Training Commission, 2015-; Criminal Justice Coordinating Council, Baltimore City, 2015-; Criminal Justice Information Advisory Board, 2015-; State Commission on Criminal Sentencing Policy, 2015-; Governor's Family Violence Council, 2015-; Maryland Health Care Reform Coordinating Council, 2015; Justice Reinvestment Coordinating Council, 2015-16; Police Training Commission, 2015-16; Council for the Procurement of Health, Educational and Social Services, 2015-; State Prosecutor Selection and Disabilities Commission, 2015-; Maryland State Employees Surety Bond Committee, 2015-; State's Attorneys' Coordination Council, 2015-; State Board of Victim Services, 2015-.
-Governing Board, Maryland Center for School Safety, 2015-.
-Member, Task Force to Study Recording Deeds for Victims of Domestic Violence, 2016-17; Task Force to Investigate the Challenges of and Opportunities for Minorities in Business, 2016-18; Task Force to Combat Habitual Student Truancy, 2016-18; Justice Reinvestment Oversight Board, 2016-; Maryland Police Training and Standards Commission, 2016-; Maryland Financial Consumer Protection Commission, 2017-; Maryland Health Insurance Coverage Protection Commission, 2017-.
-Chair, Maryland Sexual Assault Evidence Kit Policy and Funding Committee, 2017-.
-Member, Task Force to Study Maryland's Criminal Gang Statutes, 2018-.
+Chair, Maryland Cybersecurity Council, 2015-; Maryland Sexual Assault Evidence Kit Policy and Funding Committee, 2017-.
+Member, School Safety Subcabinet, 2018-.
+Member, Task Force on the Maryland Achieving a Better Life Experience (ABLE) Program, 2015-16; Commission Regarding the Implementation and Use of Body Cameras by Law Enforcement Officers, 2015-16; Board of State Canvassers, 2015-; Commission on Correctional Standards, 2015-; Correctional Training Commission, 2015-; Criminal Justice Coordinating Council, Baltimore City, 2015-17; Criminal Justice Information Advisory Board, 2015-; State Commission on Criminal Sentencing Policy, 2015-; Governor's Family Violence Council, 2015-; Maryland Health Care Reform Coordinating Council, 2015; Justice Reinvestment Coordinating Council, 2015-16; Police Training Commission, 2015-16; Council for the Procurement of Health, Educational and Social Services, 2015-; State Prosecutor Selection and Disabilities Commission, 2015-; Maryland State Employees Surety Bond Committee, 2015-; State's Attorneys' Coordination Council, 2015-; State Board of Victim Services, 2015-.
+Governing Board, Maryland Center for School Safety, 2015-18.
+Member, Task Force to Study Recording Deeds for Victims of Domestic Violence, 2016-17; Task Force to Investigate the Challenges of and Opportunities for Minorities in Business, 2016-18; Task Force to Combat Habitual Student Truancy, 2016-18; Justice Reinvestment Oversight Board, 2016-; Maryland Police Training and Standards Commission, 2016-; Maryland Financial Consumer Protection Commission, 2017-19; Maryland Health Insurance Coverage Protection Commission, 2017-; Task Force to Study Maryland's Criminal Gang Statutes, 2018-; Task Force to Study Crime Classification and Penalties, 2019-; Juvenile Justice Reform Council, 2019-.

 Member of Senate, representing District 16 (Montgomery County), January 11, 1995 to January 6, 2015.
 Senate Chair, Joint Committee to Study Mandates on Local Government, 1995-97.
 Member, Education, Health and Environmental Affairs Committee, 1995-2003 (ad hoc subcommittee on ethics & election law, 1997-2001; ad hoc subcommittee on procurement, 1999-2001; chair, environment subcommittee, 1995-2003); Joint Committee on Chesapeake Bay Critical Areas, 1995-2003.
 Co-Chair, Article 66B (planning & zoning) Study Commission, 1999-2000.
 Co-Chair, Special Committee on Gaming, 2001.
 Member, Senate Committee on Redistricting, 2001-02.
 Deputy Majority Leader, 2001-03.
 Chair, Judicial Proceedings Committee, 2003-15.
 Member, Executive Nominations Committee, 2003-15; Legislative Policy Committee, 2003-15 (management subcommittee, 2003-15); Special Commission on Legislative Prayer, 2003; Joint Committee on the Selection of the State Treasurer, 2003, 2007.
 Chair, Senate Special Commission on Medical Malpractice Liability Insurance, 2004; Special Committee on State Employee Rights and Protections, 2005-07.
 Vice-Chair, Rules Committee, 2007-15 (member, 2003-15).
 Chair, Senate Committee on Reapportionment and Redistricting, 2011-12.
 Co-Chair, Task Force to Study Court Decision regarding Pit Bulls, 2012.
 Member, Special Joint Commission on Public Safety and Security in State and Local Correctional Facilities, 2013.
 Member, Maryland Green Caucus, 1996-2015; Maryland Bicycle and Pedestrian Caucus, 2003-15.
 Member, National Conference of State Legislatures (environment & natural resources committee, 2005-07; agriculture, environment & energy committee, 2007-08; law & criminal justice committee, 2007-15; agriculture & energy committee, 2008-15; environment committee, 2008-15); Southern Legislative Conference (energy & environment committee, 2008-15).